Looking for a fun home project you can tackle in a day or two? See how we made a couple sets of rustic industrial wall hooks for our home!

 Voila, all done!
 Super sturdy wall hooks in a style we all love, with one hook for each of us 🙂

 This wall hook set is very strong, so it will last a while and won’t tear out of the wall.
-We love the longer on we made in the living area, so we made another smaller one for our son’s room.
+We loved the longer one we made in the living area, so we made another smaller one for our son’s room.
 It’s perfect!